dequelabs/axe-core/README.md

 3. Automated accessibility testing rules must work in all modern browsers
 4. Automated accessibility testing rules must, themselves, be tested automatically

-## The sharp edge of the aXe
+## The sharp edge of the axe

-aXe is the third generation of accessibility rules for HTML-based user interfaces that differentiates itself from other approaches and rules repositories in the following ways:
+Axe is the third generation of accessibility rules for HTML-based user interfaces that differentiates itself from other approaches and rules repositories in the following ways:

 1. It works on all modern browsers,
 2. It supports in-memory fixtures, static fixtures, integration tests and iframes of infinite depth